apache/cassandra-java-driver/upgrade_guide/README.md

 implementation, but instead re-implements random UUID generation using the non-cryptographic random number generator `java.util.Random`.

-For most users, non cryptographic strength is enough and this change should translate into better performance when generating UUIDs for database insertion.
+For most users, non-cryptographic strength is enough and this change should translate into better performance when generating UUIDs for database insertion.
 However, in the unlikely case where your application requires cryptographic strength for UUID generation, you should update your code to use `java.util.UUID.randomUUID()` instead of `com.datastax.oss.driver.api.core.uuid.Uuids.random()`